ahmedhgazy/mat-table/README.md

 # mat-table
-angular material table with filtering , sorting and pagination
+angular material table with filtering , sorting and pagination using Json server